iu-parfunc/lvars/README.md

 ### lambdapar in a nutshell

-lambdapar is a deterministic parallel calculus with shared state, based on the untyped lambda calculus, and extended with `put` and `get` operations that write to and read from shared variables.
+lambdapar is a deterministic parallel calculus with shared state.
+It is an untyped lambda calculus extended with a store and with `put` and `get` operations that write to and read from shared variables.
 In this setting of shared mutable state, the trick that lambdapar employs to maintain determinism is that writes must be _monotonically